 SALEM 110.
 First Year Experience (4 hrs) This course provides first-year students with an interdisciplinary introduction to the liberal arts and enhances the critical thinking and communication skills necessary for academic success.
 In small seminars conducted by their faculty advisors, students explore significant social issues in a historical context and participate in collaborative creative projects.
-Students in the course also investigate the relevance of social issues to women.
-The course emphasizes communication skills: speaking, writing, accessing information, and using technology as a tool in communication.
-Students may select from a variety of course topics.
+The social issues that form course topics vary by section, but all include critical questions regarding concepts of health-whether personal, communal, environmental, or global-and emphasize relevance to women.
+The course emphasizes communication skills: speaking, writing, information literacy, and using technology as a tool in communication.
 A writing-intensive course.
 Only traditional-aged students may register for this course.
 (WI)

 SALEM 111.
 Honors First Year Experience (4 hrs) This course provides first-year students with an interdisciplinary introduction to the liberal arts and enhances the critical thinking and communication skills necessary for academic success.
 In small seminars conducted by their faculty advisors, students explore significant social issues in a historical context and participate in collaborative creative projects.
-Students in the course also investigate the relevance of social issues to women.
-The course emphasizes communication skills: speaking, writing, accessing information, and using technology as a tool in communication.
-Students may select from a variety of course topics.
+The social issues that form course topics vary by section, but all include critical questions regarding concepts of health-whether personal, communal, environmental, or global-and emphasize relevance to women.
+The course emphasizes communication skills: speaking, writing, information literacy, and using technology as a tool in communication.
 A writing-intensive course.
 Only first-year students in the College Honors Program may register for this course.
 (WI)